adaltas/node-nikita/docs/content/action/metadata/module.md

 ## Usage

-The metadata can be accessed from the inside of the [action handler](/current/action/handler).
+Its value is accessed inside the [action handler](/current/action/handler).

 ```js
 nikita